openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 off(type: 'dialogTargetTouch', callback?: Callback&lt;void&gt;): void

-Unsubscribes from click events of the target window in the modal window mode.
+Unsubscribes from the click event of the target window in the modal window mode.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core